With the warmer weather and as most attractions start reopening after winter, April is often listed as among the best months to visit France.

 A must visit here is the Château de Sceaux, set in a park designed by André Le Nôtre.
 Easily one of the best places to see in France in April, this chateau has its own cherry orchard.

-There’s also a Petit Château within the property that’s home to the Musée de l’Île-de-France, that features exhibits about Sceaux’s local history.
+There’s also a Petit Château within the property that’s home to the Musée de l’Île-de-France, which features exhibits about Sceaux’s local history.

 Located in western France near the Atlantic ocean is the charming city of Nantes.

 A little off the beaten tourist track, this is an interesting destination if you’re looking for a different place to visit in France in April.

 Regarded as a gateway to the Loire, Nantes offers attractions and activities that showcase its unique character.
 For a bit of history, walk along the ramparts of the Ducs de Bretagne.